aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2016/aspose-tasks-for-net-9-2-1-release-notes/_index.md

 ---

 ## **Major Features**
 We have supported MPD format for reading.
 Timescale tier labels has been customized according to current Culture Info.
 Work weeks information reading was supported.
 Two bugs have been fixed.
 Please see the list of changes below.

-We have supported MPD format for reading.Timescale tier labels has been customized according to current Culture Info.Work weeks information reading was supported.
-Two bugs have been fixed.
-Please see the list of changes below.
 ## **All Changes**
-All Changes

-Issue Type

-Key

-Summary

-timescale tier labels

-work weeks information

-MS Project MPD
-# **Public API and Backwards Incompatible Changes**
-The following public classes were added:

-The following public properties were added to existing classes:

 |**Issue Type** |**Key** |**Summary** |
 | :- | :- | :- |
 |Bug |TASKS-34383 |Wrong parent value Id retrieved from Outline codes in MPP |